Moneyball (film): Critical response

 In his review for New York magazine, David Edelstein said that Pitt's performance made the film more focused towards Beane as opposed to the team.
 Dana Stevens of Slate wrote that the film could be enjoyed by viewers who typically don't like sports movies.
 Stevens also highlighted Hill's performance, saying that the role "gives him the chance to be funny, not by wisecracking broadly but by underreacting."
 Writing in Slant Magazine, Bill Weber praised Pitt's performance, but found the film formulaic: "But true to Hollywood's tireless efforts to fit square-peg material into roundish genre niches, this wavering, intermittently smart story of daring to think differently flattens its narrative into formula."
 Weber also felt the audience would endure "tonal whiplash", pointing to the scene of Beane and Brand executing various trades: "played for laughs" but "the rhythm isn't snappy enough to draw laughs."
 Peter Hartlaub of the San Francisco Chronicle found the film to be filled with compromises, writing, "Someone crammed Major League-style sports cliches into a more nuanced story about baseball and progress – and then tried to fit a Brad Pitt star vehicle inside of that.
 The result is an interesting but frustrating near-miss."
 Hartlaub also criticized the film's runtime.

+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) voted its screenplay 56th in WGA’s 101 Greatest Screenplays of the 21st Century (So Far).
 In 2025, the film ranked number 45 on The New York Times list of "The 100 Best Movies of the 21st Century" and number 94 on the "Readers' Choice" edition of the list.